jayphelps/ember-model-batch/README.md

 ember-model-batch
 =================

-Batch multiple model requests into a single ajax call (ember-data or ember-model) using the `Ember.AdapterBatchMixin` with your API adapter.
+Automatically batch multiple model requests, that happen within the same execution stack, into a single ajax call using the `Ember.AdapterBatchMixin` with your API adapter.
 (Usually `DS.RESTAdapter` or `Ember.RESTAdapter`)

+Basically, if multiple models are synced at the same time, instead of making an ajax request for each one, make a single batch call. *This all assumes you have such ability within your API.*

 ### Ember Data Example
 ```javascript